mckunkel/clas12docs/OfflineSoftware/source/io/readingRawEvioFiles.rst

 .. image:: images/rawDataAnalysis.png

-Note, for detectors with only one PMT, there will be one channel present in the DetectorCounter class, with corresponding ADC and TDC arrays (it multihit).
+Note, for detectors with only one PMT, there will be one channel present in the DetectorCounter class, with corresponding ADC and TDC arrays (it multi-hit).

 Analyzing MODE 1 data
 =====================